JonathanMSifleet/Servlet-Coursework/Readme.md

 To do:
-- XML update, delete
+- CSV new update, delete
-- CSV all
-- handle errors
+- refactor
 - WSDL
+- cloud
 - Write up
-- Refactor
+- handle errors